Written by: A O’Neill, Licensed Pest Control Technician

 Rubbing alcohol will drown bed bugs if they’re submerged in it, but you won’t be able to drown a whole infestation.
 If rubbing alcohol is sprayed then it is ineffective as it quickly evaporates.

-- DON’T use black plastic bags and leave in sunlight.
+- DON’T use black plastic bags and leave them in the sunlight.
 There are lots of websites out there telling you to put your items into a black plastic bag and then leave the bag outside in the hot sunshine as a heat treatment method to kill the bed bugs.